YaLTeR/bxt-rs/README.md

 1. Install 32-bit libc for linking.
 On Ubuntu that's `libc6-dev-i386`, on Fedora you'll need `glibc-devel.i686`.
 1. Install stable Rust (for example, via [rustup](https://rustup.rs/)) with the `i686-unknown-linux-gnu` target.
 1. `cargo build --target=i686-unknown-linux-gnu`

+You may need to set `CC=cc` environment variable on Fedora and some other distros, otherwise you'll get build errors for SQLite.
+You can uncomment the corresponding line in `.cargo/config` to set it automatically if you need this.

 ### Windows